-At each Competition, separate elections shall be held for the nominations of Chief Expert (CE) and Deputy Chief Expert (DCE) for the next Competition.
+At each Competition, one election shall be held for the nominations of eligible Experts for appointment to the Skill Management Team for the next Competition.
 This shall be done when the competition marking has been completed.
-These elections must be completed by 16:00 on C+1 (24 hours after the Competition finishes).
+These elections must be completed by 14:00 on C+1 (24 hours after the Competition finishes).
 Exceptions to this must have been agreed previously with the Chair and Vice Chair of the Competitions Committee.